Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QScrollBar-c.rst

 ScrollBar inherits a comprehensive set of signals from :sip:ref:`~PyQt6.QtWidgets.QAbstractSlider`:

 * :sip:ref:`~PyQt6.QtWidgets.QAbstractSlider.valueChanged` is emitted when the scroll bar's value has changed.
-The tracking() determines whether this signal is emitted during user interaction.
+The tracking property determines whether this signal is emitted during user interaction.

 * :sip:ref:`~PyQt6.QtWidgets.QAbstractSlider.rangeChanged` is emitted when the scroll bar's range of values has changed.